 The Physical and Life Sciences Department at Alfred State provides students with a strong education in a wide range of scientific and technical disciplines through online and on-campus curricular offerings.
-Faculty specializations span a spectrum of health information technologies, molecular and cell biology, genetics/genomics, nutrition science, forensic science, chemical instrumentation, microbiology, and physical chemistry.
+Faculty specializations span a spectrum of molecular and cell biology, genetics/genomics, nutrition science, forensic science, chemical instrumentation, microbiology, and physical chemistry.
 While diverse, the faculty and staff share the common goal of effectively delivering the practical and theoretical foundations of disciplines through a rich blend of interactive lectures, informal discussion, meaningful laboratory inquiries, and internships.
 In addition to discipline-related course work, each program is complemented by a broad array of general education courses aimed at equipping students with insights and background that will help fulfill their roles in greater society.
 Emphasis is also placed on lifelong learning, as reflected by the many articulation agreements assuring seamless transition to other programs within Alfred State and to other institutions of higher learning.

 To be recognized for employing a comprehensive plan for recruiting and admitting, orienting and advising, retaining, graduating, and placing students of its degree programs.